The University of South Carolina Aiken is committed to providing an affordable educational path.

 Net price is calculated by the Federal Government based upon data reported by each institution through required Integrated Postsecondary Education Data System (IPEDS) surveys.
 Average net price is generated by subtracting the average amount of federal, state/local government, or institutional grant or scholarship aid from the total cost of attendance for the academic year.
 Total cost of attendance is the sum of tuition and required fees, books and supplies, room and board, and other expenses.

-In FY (Fiscal Year) 2015-16, students at the University of South Carolina Aiken received more than $21.1 million in scholarships and grants: $7.6 million was in the form of local scholarships, institutional grants, tuition waivers, and athletic awards, $6.3 million was through State scholarships, and $7.2 million was in the form of Federal scholarships and grants.
+In FY (Fiscal Year) 2018-2019, students at the University of South Carolina Aiken received more than $22 million in scholarships and grants: $7.4 million was in the form of local scholarships, institutional grants, tuition waivers, and athletic awards, $7 million was through state scholarships, and $7.6 million was in the form of Federal scholarships and grants.

 Is my family eligible for Financial Aid?

 USC Aiken offers a wide range of scholarships.
-These scholarships are awarded based upon university priorities and various factors are included when considering candidates.
+These scholarships are awarded based on university priorities, and various factors are included when considering candidates.

-Your admissions application and supporting documentation serve as your scholarship application and must be submitted by December 1 of your senior year for priority consideration.
-The final deadline in order to be considered for university scholarship awards is February 1 of your senior year.
+Your admissions application and supporting documentation are your scholarship application and must be submitted by December 1 of your senior year for priority consideration.
+The final deadline to be considered for university scholarship awards is February 1 of your senior year.

-We strongly encourage every student to complete the Free Application for Federal Student Aid (FAFSA).
+We strongly encourage students to complete the Free Application for Federal Student Aid (FAFSA).
 The priority deadline is March 15th of every year.
-We offer a wide variety of assistance to qualified students including institutional scholarships, federal and state grants, and loans.
+We offer a wide variety of assistance to qualified students, including institutional scholarships, federal and state grants, and loans.

 Does USC Aiken offer any payment plans?